mmcc007/screenshots/README.md

 1. [FrameIt](https://docs.fastlane.tools/actions/frameit/)
    This is used to place captured iOS screenshots in a device frame.

-`screenshots` combines key features of all three Fastlane products.
+Since all three of these Fastlane tools do not work with Flutter, `screenshots` combines key features of all three Fastlane tools into one tool.
+Plus, it is much easier to use!

+`screenshots` features:
 1. Captures screenshots from any iOS simulator or android emulator and processes images.
 2. Frames screenshots in an iOS or android device frame.
 3. The same Flutter integration test can be used across all simulators/emulators.